sevidmusic/RoadyModuleUtilities/README.md

 ```

-### \Darling\RoadyModuleUtilities\interfaces\utilities\AuthoritiesJsonConfigurationReader
+### \Darling\RoadyModuleUtilities\interfaces\utilities\ModuleAuthoritiesJsonConfigurationReader

-A AuthoritiesJsonConfigurationReader can return an AuthorityCollection
+A ModuleAuthoritiesJsonConfigurationReader can return an AuthorityCollection
 constructed from the authorities defined in a specified Module's
 `authorities.json` configuration file.